Frequently asked questions

 Q: I saw a website that says I can train for 20 or 30 minutes once a week and get in great shape – What’s your opinion on that?

-A: As my father always said, “If it sounds too be good to true, it probably isn’t.”
+A: It is said, “If it sounds too be good to true, it probably isn’t.”
 Let me ask you; do you really believe you can get in shape by working out once per week?
 It’s downright silly.

 Q: What about the infomercials that say “Eat anything you want and still lose weight”?